DevExpress/testcafe-studio-docs/documentation/getting-started/README.md

 This Getting Started tutorial describes how to record a test, run it and analyze the results.

-This tutorial uses the [TestCafe sample page](http://devexpress.github.io/testcafe/example) to record the test and consists of the following sections:
+This tutorial uses the [TestCafe Studio sample page](http://devexpress.github.io/testcafe/example) to record the test and consists of the following sections:

 * [Install TestCafe Studio](#install-testcafe-studio)
 * [Record Test Actions](#record-test-actions)